 Space plants based on mature size.
 Properly spaced plants have more air flow between them, which keeps foliage drier both after a rain and after irrigation applications.
 For example, KnockOut Roses can grow to at least four foot tall.
 Ideally, they would be spaced about five feet apart, from center to center, at planting.
 We understand the temptation to plant closer together when the new, young plants are small, but the extra maintenance involved with pruning and harder control disease outbreaks just aren’t worth it!

 Proper Watering Timing

-We mentioned irrigation above; the amount of water is less important then when you water, at least when trying to avoid fungus issues.
+We mentioned irrigation above; the amount of water is less important than when you water, at least when trying to avoid fungus issues.
 Watering early in the morning is ideal so that the foliage can dry fast as the sun and wind pick up for the day.
 Conversely, watering in the evening provides the perfect circumstance for fungal growth…hours of water sitting on foliage in a dark environment.
 Bottom line, water in the early morning and space your plants out properly.

 Prevention and Control of Fungus in Landscape Plants